d-sbrgr/AICOMP-MMLM/doc/src/report.md

 ## Feature Engineering
 Before training the machine learning models, several features were engineered from the raw game data.
-The aim of these features was to capture the performance of a team, both in their athletic abilities and mental strength.
+The aim of these features was to capture the strength of a team, either in their athletic abilities or their mental resilience.

 ### ELO Rating {#sec:elo-rating}
-[@Elo1978]
-@TODO: @Dave - needs checking and amending.
-Plus reference at the right spot

-The ELO rating system is a method for calculating the relative skill levels of players or teams in competitive games.
-In the context of NCAA basketball, each team is assigned an ELO rating that is updated after each game based on the outcome and the expected probability of winning.
+The ELO rating system is a method for calculating the relative skill levels of players in the context of chess proposed by @Elo1978.
+It has since been adapted for various sports, including basketball.

+Since the ELO system is a proven system in the world of chess and various other sports, the hope is that this translates to indicating the team strength for basketball games.
+In the context of NCAA basketball, the entire history of regular season and tournament games from @sec:data is processed in chronological order, sorted by season and day number, to ensure accurate sequential updating.
+Initially, each team is assigned a base ELO rating (1,000) and from there that rating is updated after each game based on the outcome and the expected probability of winning.
 The win probability for a matchup between team $A$ and team $B$ is calculated using the logistic function:

 $$
 P(A \text{ beats } B) = \frac{1}{1 + 10^{(R_B - R_A)/400}}